dasycarpum/FMP-PostgreSQL-PyQt/README.md

 - Create tables
 - Import data into tables, always in the correct order (top-down)

-Please note that some tables may take a long time to download, e.g. company profile or daily chart.
+Please note that some tables may take a long time to download, e.g. company profile or historical daily chart.

 ### Other screenshots